Cuteness may earn compensation through affiliate links in this article.

 Does your sofa look like Freddy Krueger had his way with it?
 Are the drapes more suited to Edward Scissorhands' house?
-The key to stopping your cat from scratching furniture is to acknowledge that it's natural cat behavior, and then to provide an alternative surface for this instinct.
-Understanding why your cat scratches will help you channel her instincts in a more appropriate, less destructive way.
+One key to stopping your cat from scratching furniture is to acknowledge that it's natural cat behavior, and then to provide an alternative surface for this instinct.
+Understanding why your cat scratches will help you channel their need to scratch in a more appropriate, less destructive way.

 Don't take your cat to the scratching post and try to make her scratch; this will only frustrate her and impede your progress.
 Don't punish her for doing what comes naturally.
 Check her nails about every two weeks to see if they need trimmed.
 If your cat's claws aren't razor sharp, they'll do less damage.
 Consider giving a treat whenever you notice your cat approaching or using your new scratching post.
 When she takes to an appropriate scratching spot, let her have it, no matter how ugly it gets.
 It's working and she'll only scratch elsewhere if you take away her favorite object.
 Cats love to claw in a place that already has their scent.

 There's no doubt scratching can be destructive to your home. the best solution will be a combination of behavior changes, retraining, and offering scratching surface location and material alternatives.
-The ASPCA urges cat owners to resist the urge to declaw a cat.
-Declawing isn't a matter of permanently trimming her claws; it's amputation, chopping off the last joint of your cat's toes.
-It is a painful process and sometimes paves the way for other behavioral issues, such as litter box problems.
+The ASPCA urges cat owners to not declaw a cat.
+Declawing is a painful process and sometimes paves the way for other behavioral issues, such as litter box problems.
 Consider nail guards as a safe alternative for your cat if these other options don't redirect your cat's scratching.